 The usher came out to announce the winners.
-People were cheering and clapping when they announced each name.
+We cheered and clapped when they announced each name.
 Then I heard my friend’s name.
 It didn’t register at first because they mispronounced it, but suddenly I realized we won.
 Well, my friend won, but she won two tickets, so I won in conjunction with her.
 Thanks, Tracie.

 I’m usually a pretty calm and rational person.
 There aren’t a lot of crazy fangirl moments I’ve had in my life, but winning the Rent lottery was one of them.
-Did I scream and jump and down?
+Did I scream and jump up and down?
 Yes.
-Did I proceed to call my family and friends and leave a bunch of hysterical and nonsensical voicemail messages?
+Did I proceed to call my family and friends, leaving them a series of hysterical and nonsensical voicemail messages?
 Yes.
 Did I cry?
 Yes.
 Was I a complete fangirl?
-Oh God yes.
+Oh god, yes.

 Should You Try For The Lottery?